jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 The construction of {{MST23}} builds on techniques from {{CP22}} to lift an IDPF to a VIDPF with the properties described in {{vidpf}}.
-Instead of a 2-round "secure sketch" MPC like that of Poplar1, the scheme relys on hashing.
+Instead of a 2-round "secure sketch" MPC like that of Poplar1, the scheme relies on hashing.

 TODO(jimouris) Add an overview.